docsmith-darshan/tom_theme/pages/mydoc/mydoc_Managing_Trusted_Domains.md

+---
-# Manage Trusted Domains
+title: Manage Trusted Domains
+permalink: mydoc_manage_trusted_domains.html
+keywords: virtual host, config
+sidebar: mydoc_sidebar
+folder: mydoc
+---

 All URLs used to access your ownCloud server must be white-listed in your config.php file, under the trusted_domains setting.
 Users are allowed to log into ownCloud only when they point their browsers to a URL that is listed in the trusted_domains setting.

-Follow the below steps to add users to trusted domains.
+**Procedure**

-1. Navigate to the follwoing directory `/var/www/owncloud/config/config.php`:
+1. Edit the `config.php` file:
     ```
     nano /var/www/owncloud/config/config.php
     ```